Cyclone Gabrielle: Hawke's Bay

 Stopbanks were overtopped by floodwater in Hawke's Bay, caused partly by the buildup of debris at structures such as bridges.
 Overtopping caused erosion of stopbanks, leading to thirty breaches of them, covering five kilometres.
-Power was cut to over 40,000 properties, almost 32,000 of them in and around Napier, when the main Redcliffe substation was damaged after the Tutaekuri River burst its banks, and phone and internet services were lost.
+Power was cut to over 40,000 properties, almost 32,000 of them in and around Napier, when the main Redcliffe substation was damaged after the Tūtaekurī River burst its banks, and phone and internet services were lost.
 People were evacuated from parts of the low-lying Heretaunga Plains surrounding the river, including parts of Taradale, Meeanee, and Awatoto.
 Nine thousand people were evacuated or self-evacuated across the region by nightfall.
 Eighty-three buildings across the region were red stickered, while 991 were yellow stickered.
 Eight people were found dead.

 A flash flood swept through the Esk Valley as the Esk River burst its banks, submerging properties under 7 metres of water and burying homes in silt up to their roof lines.
 One house was moved 600 metres from its original position.
-The Ngaruroro River burst its banks, flooding the small settlement of Omahu, where 20 people required evacuation by helicopter.
+The Ngaruroro River burst its banks, flooding the small settlement of Omahu, where 24 people required evacuation by helicopter.
 Floodwaters washed away spans and piers of a rail bridge between Clive and Napier, and also damaged two other rail bridges just north of Hastings, and the one at Waipawa.
 They destroyed six road bridges on the Heretaunga Plains and in its hinterland: Brookfields Bridge over the Tūtaekurī at Pakowhai; Redclyffe Bridge, a major crossing of the Tūtaekurī from Taradale to Waiohiki; the Vicarage Road bridge over the Tūtaekurī at the settlement of Puketapu; Dartmoor Bridge over the Mangaone River, a tributary of the Tūtaekurī, between Puketapu and Dartmoor; the Rissington Bridge over the Mangaone in the Rissington area; and a bridge on Hawkston Road in the Patoka area.

 Between Napier and Wairoa, the State Highway 2 bridge over the Waikari River just north of Putorino was destroyed.
 The Wairoa River burst its banks, flooding 10 to 15 percent of Wairoa, containing about half the town's population.
 Access to Wairoa was cut off after extensive damage on SH2's Mohaka River Bridge in the south, and landslides to the north.
 A number of bridges in the Wairoa District were destroyed or damaged.
 The cost in the region was estimated to exceed NZ$5 billion (US$3.17 billion).

 Water supply in Central Hawke's Bay failed, and a mandatory evacuation was ordered for eastern Waipawa after the Waipawa River rose to record levels.
 SH5 linking Napier with Taupō was closed indefinitely following major slips and infrastructure damage, as was SH2 north of Napier and the Napier–Taihape Road to the west.
 SH2 south linking Hastings with Tararua District was closed temporarily, opening to limited traffic capacity 4 days later.
 SH5 reopened to freight convoys from 14 March and was open to all traffic from 27 March.
 The railway to Hastings reopened on 3 April.